Danielle Georgette Reddé: World War II

 During the German military administration in occupied France during World War II, Reddé operated as a message courier for the French resistance's Pat O'Leary Line.
 She also helped to get French, Belgian and British escapees out of France and into Spain by providing them with clothing and food.

 On 11 January 1943, Reddé was arrested, alongside Australian agent and radio operator Thomas Groome, at a house in Montauban, Occitania, France, when the resistance network she was part of was betrayed.
 They were taken to Hôtel de l'Ours Blanc in Toulouse, the Gestapo headquarters, for questioning.
 Left unguarded in a commotion while Groome tried to escape by throwing himself out of a window, Reddé slipped out of the headquarters.
 Groome was recaptured and was later sent to a concentration camp in Germany, where he was tortured.

 In March 1943, Reddé escaped to Spain with Australian resistance member Nancy Wake and nine other resistance fugitives who had escaped from the prison at Castres, crossing the Pyrénées mountains on foot.
 Reddé then travelled via Perpignan, Barcelona, Madrid and Gibraltar to Greenock, Scotland, then on to London, England.
-In London, Reddé was she was recruited into the Central Bureau of Intelligence and Action and the French Volunteer Corps, which became the Women's Auxiliary Corps (Corps Auxilaire Feminin).
-She was chosen by Colonel Pierre de Chevigné to be trained in radio communications by the Bureau central de renseignements et d'action (BCRA), which was operating in exile.
+In London, Reddé was recruited into the Central Bureau of Intelligence and Action and the French Volunteer Corps, which became the Women's Auxiliary Corps (Corps Auxilaire Feminin).
+She was chosen by French politician and colonel Pierre de Chevigné to be trained in radio communications by the Bureau central de renseignements et d'action (BCRA), which was operating in exile.
 She trained in June 1943, alongside two other women, Eugénie Grüner and Yvonne Gittus.
 Reddé's service number was 17213.